xot/ecsim/README.md

                         Debug level (0, the default, is off).
   -a START, --start START
                         Hour of the day the simulation starts each day (when tomorrows tariffs are published, default = 15).
+  -S EVSTART, --evstart EVSTART
+                        First hour of the day the vehicle is used (default = 10).
+  -L EVLENGTH, --evlength EVLENGTH
+                        Number of hours the vehicle is used on a day (default = 5).
   -t VAT, --vat VAT     Value added tax (VAT), in percentages (defualt is 21).
   -o, --orientation     Simulate south (default) or east/west (option selected) orientation of panels.
   -y YEAR, --year YEAR  Year to simulate (defualt = 2022).